rizinorg/book/src/configuration/evars.md

 ### asm.sub.reg: `bool`

-A boolean value used to replace register names with arguments or their associated role alias.
+Replace register names with arguments or their associated role alias.

 For example, if you have something like this: